 Depending on client investment requirements, CWA engages one or more third-party sub-advisers ("Independent Managers") to manage portions of client assets if deemed in the best interest of a client, subject to the client's IMA, investment objectives and risk tolerance.
 CWA will generally execute a sub-advisory agreement with each Independent Manager.
 CWA will also deliver a sub-adviser's Form ADV Part 2A and Part 2B to the relevant clients if required by sub-advisor agreement.
 There will be instances where CWA could require clients to sign separate written agreements directly with those Independent Managers instead of CWA doing so on client's behalf.
 Additionally, clients could be asked to open new custodian accounts with a third-party custodian to separate the sub-advised assets from other client assets advised by CWA.
-Independent Managers will generally have limited power-of-attorney and will have only trading authority over those assets CWA directs to them for management.
-Independent Managers will be authorized to buy, sell and trade on behalf of a client's account and to give instructions, consistent to their authority, to the relevant brokerdealer and custodian.
+Independent Managers will generally have limited powerof-attorney and will have only trading authority over those assets CWA directs to them for management.
+Independent Managers will be authorized to buy, sell and trade on behalf of a client's account and to give instructions, consistent to their authority, to the relevant broker-dealer and custodian.
 The fees charged by the Independent Managers will be disclosed to clients and will be in addition to the management fees charged by CWA.
 In addition to management fees, the client could incur transaction and custodial fees on assets managed by the Independent Manager.
-CWA will monitor and review of all such subadvised accounts on a periodic basis.
+CWA will monitor and review of all such sub-advised accounts on a periodic basis.
+Additionally, as discussed below, certain beneficial owners and a portfolio manager of CWA will receive compensation from First Trust Investment Solutions ("FTIS"), due to FTIS's acquisition and assumption of the formerly affiliated sub-adviser, Gyroscope Capital Management Group L.L.C. ("Gyroscope"), which payments will be based on certain assets under management of FTIS that are attributable to Gyroscope.